 The time has come.
 You have finally decided to book your aesthetic treatment and you are excited for the outcome.
 However, there is some things that you can do to ensure the outcome is the best it can be.

-This blog will cover how to prepare for your dermal filler appointment- Pre, on the day and post appointment at Dr Kara Cosmetic Clinic.
+This article will cover how to prepare for your dermal filler appointment- Pre, on the day and post appointment at Dr Kara Cosmetic Clinic.
+This article covers how to prepare for hyaluronic acid and other non permanent dermal fillers such as AesPlla.

 Please ensure that you have also read the latest guidance on aesthetic treatments and the COVID 19 vaccine.